 What can we learn from these women?
 They were all very alert to the enemy’s schemes and they all boldly chose to take action against the enemy, trusting in God for the outcome.
 So here is the question for you: Do you see the enemy attacking your husband, your marriage, your family, or individual children?
 If you do, are you going to just wring your hands in despair, or are you going to take action?
 Hopefully, you will become a courageous woman of action!
 What does God want you to do?
-Do you need to commit to press into prayer every single day, several times a day?
+Do you need to relentlessly pray for God to intervene?
 Do you need to boldly confront an issue?
 Do you need to get wise counsel from a godly woman?
+Do you need to establish firm boundaries in a relationship?
 Do you need to ask others to pray with you?